Homemade Blueberry Pie is a classic recipe that everyone loves! Made with an easy pie crust, blueberries and only four other simple ingredients.

 For the pie filling:

-1 egg beaten with 1 tbsp. cold water (for egg wash)
+- 1 egg beaten with 1 tablespoon. cold water for egg wash

 In a large mixing bowl, combine the blueberries, 1 ¼ cup sugar, flour and the zest and juice of the two limes.
 Mix well.
 Pour the mixture into the crust lined pie plate and top with the top crust.
 Cut of excess dough.
 Press the top and bottom crust edges together to seal.
 Cut slits for ventilation and brush with egg wash.
 Sprinkle the remaining 1 tablespoon sugar over the top.
 Cover the edge of the pie with a pie shield and bake for one hour.
 If the top starts to over-brown, place tin foil over the top.